kolbasa/cordova-plugin-apkupdater/README.md

 ## rootInstall()

-If you have a rooted device, then you do not need to ask the user for permission to install the update.
+If you have a rooted device, then you can even set up unattended app update installations ([video](https://raw.githubusercontent.com/wiki/kolbasa/cordova-plugin-apkupdater-demo/Videos/RootInstall.gif)).
-The app is even restarted directly afterwards ([video](https://raw.githubusercontent.com/wiki/kolbasa/cordova-plugin-apkupdater-demo/Videos/RootInstall.gif)).

 ```js
 await ApkUpdater.rootInstall();